sezanzeb/input-remapper/readme/installation.md

 ## Manual installation

-The following dependencies are required:
+Ensure that the following dependencies are met:

 - `python3-evdev` ≥1.3.0
 - `gtksourceview4`